VioletViolaVi/Milestone-Project-1/README.md

 3. Next, when in the dropdown “Clone with HTTPS” section click the clipboard button next to the URL to copy the repository's clone URL.
 4. Afterwards, enter into the local IDE and open Git Bash.
 5. Then, change the current working directory into the location of where the cloned directory is to be made.
-6. Next, type in “git clone” and paste in the URL that was copied earlier from the “Clone with HTTPS” section. i.e.:
+6. Next, type in “git clone” and paste in the URL that was copied earlier from the “Clone with HTTPS” section i.e.:
    - *git clone https://github.com/VioletViolaVi/Milestone-Project-1.git*
 7. Lastly, tap the enter button on the keyboard to create the local clone.